holleyvoegtle/World_Weather_Analysis/README.md

 # World_Weather_Analysis

 ## Overview of Project
-Analysis, visualization, and statistical skills by retrieving and analyzing weather data for a hypothetical travel company.
+To use analysis, visualization, and statistical skills by retrieving and analyzing weather data, for a hypothetical travel company.

 ## Purpose